top of page

 Thinking

-Devil's Bridge Victoria Falls
+Devil's Bridge Victoria Falls, Zambia

 "Employing people is the most important thing a leader does.
 Be prepared to pay them more than you budgeted, or don't hire them!"